Grass Fed Beef in Our Veins

 We created this website for these purposes:

-1. To present an opportunity to purchase directly from us antibiotic-free, hormone-free, 100% grass-fed Little Bluestem Black Angus™, by the whole, side or split side of beef.
+1. To present an opportunity to purchase directly from us antibiotic-free, hormone-free, 100% grass-fed Rhino’s Beef™, whole or by the side.

-3. To offer families an opportunity to purchase a couple of Little Bluestem Black Angus™ feeder calves to finish on their own grass.
+3. To offer families an opportunity to purchase a couple of Rhino’s Black Angus™ feeder calves to finish on their own grass.

 Thank you for your support.